Why it fails greyhounds and the Ipswich community

 As we saw in the Four Corners exposé in 2015, the cruelty doesn’t just affect the dogs, as we saw in the Four Corners in 2015.
 In that exposé, Australians were shocked by footage of live rabbits and possums tortured and being ripped to pieces in order to “live bait” the greyhounds – a practice that was banned in 1967.

-The two people at the centre of this horrendous crime are finally coming to trial in March 2020.
+The two people at the centre of this horrendous crime finally came to trial in March 2020.
 They took their case all the way to the High Court which has denied use of the footage that exposed the live baiting.
 On a more positive note the Court is allowing the RSPCA evidence collected as a result of the footage and the admission of guilt during a phone call.

 In 2018 the Sydney Morning Herald reported that greyhounds test positive for drugs 10 times more than horses at races.
 And the doping continues with 10 guilty verdicts handed down by Greyhound Racing Victoria in December 2019.